 Are you trying to set up a website, FTP server, mail server or any other type of online service?
-Do you want people to be able reach it via the Internet?
+Do you want people to be able to reach it via the Internet?
 Does your ISP only give you a dynamic IP address (one that changes from time to time and is not static)?
-Here are a few simple steps to follow to get yourself setup and online using No-IP’s free dynamic DNS service.
+Here are a few simple steps to follow to get yourself set up and online using No-IP’s free dynamic DNS service.
 This will allow you to run your servers at your home or business without a static IP address.

 Step 1: Create an Account

 To create an account with No-IP simply click the “Sign Up” link at the top of the page, or click here.
 Fill in the required fields on the new account form.
 Please note that our Terms of Service requires valid contact information on file in order to maintain your account with us.
 Any accounts found with incomplete or fraudulent information will be terminated.